Managing the Art of Reading Dog Body Language

 • Ears Up and Forward: When your dog is attentive and interested in anything, its ears may be up and forward.
 It could also be a sign of excitement or curiosity.

 • Ears Back: When your dog feels fear, anxiety, or submission, it pins back its ears against its head.
-Besides this signal, it’s important to consider other body language cues to understand the full context.
+Besides this signal, it’s important to consider other dog body language cues to understand the full context.

 Facial Expressions